 - 3-year warranty

 2. Eheim Jager Aquarium Thermostat Heater – Old Faithful with Legendary Brand Name

 Ah the Eheim Jager Aquarium Thermostat.
 They have been around seemingly forever and completely unchanged for ages, and there is a good reason why.
-It is simply a very well built and reliable heating unit for fish tanks.
-Quality German made, UL listed electronics, and a manual adjustable heater gauge are it’s main features.
-The Jager aquarium thermostat heater has an accurate temperature sensor up to 0.5 degree Fahrenheit of the desired temperature.
+It is simply a very well-built and reliable heating unit for fish tanks.
+Quality German-made, UL-listed electronics, and a manually adjustable heater gauge are its main features.
+The Jager aquarium thermostat heater has an accurate temperature sensor up to 0.5 degrees Fahrenheit of the desired temperature.
 This makes it as accurate as the Cobalt Neo-Therms.
 It also has the ability to be re-calibrated!